-1. Wage rates in India is less as compared to other developed nations and it makes MNC’s invest in Indian workers and shifts a part of the business to India.
+1. Wage rates in India are less as compared to other developed nations, and it makes MNCs invest in Indian workers and shift a part of their business to India.

-2. Indians are educated and can be easily trained, but lack job opportunities, so job training cost will be low.
+2. Indians are educated and can be easily trained, but due to the lack of job opportunities, job training costs will be low.

-3. India is an emerging market for goods and services, the cost of production is cut by half if it is produced in India, and therefore it makes sense to invest in India.
+3. India is an emerging market for goods and services, as the cost of production is cut by half if it is produced in India; therefore, it makes sense to invest in India.

 4. India offers a stable political environment suitable for setting up businesses.

-5. India has been developing the infrastructure section since the last 10-20 years and connectivity has become much improved, this helped MNC’s in reducing the cost of production.
+5. India has been developing the infrastructure section for the last 10-20 years, and connectivity has become much improved; this has helped MNCs in reducing the cost of production.

 7. India does not have companies that can provide competition on a global basis.
-Hence, it easier for MNC’s to establish themselves as market leaders.
+Hence, it is easier for MNCs to establish themselves as market leaders.

 Navaratna status is given to those PSE or PSU (Public Sector Enterprises or Public Sector Undertaking) in 1997 that have been profitable in the market and have a comparative advantage.
 These organisations were given freedom in financial, operational and managerial autonomy.
 The result of this move was that the company expanded its footprints in the global market and became financially and operationally self-sufficient.
-Awarding them with navaratna status helped them improve their performance.
+The granting of Navaratna status helped them improve their performance.

 13. What are the major factors responsible for the high growth of the service sector?